How to save energy and cut business costs

 Heating and hot water can amount to 60% of your energy bill.
 To make sure you are not wasting energy during colder months, set up a temperature control which only operates below 23 °C. Even 1°C thermostat adjustment can reduce your energy cost up to 8%.

 Seek the opportunity to explore the energy market.
 If you are looking for a simple solution to cut the costs switch your business energy supplier.
-If you don’t have the time to go through this process every year do not worry!
-Make it Cheaper, our sister site offers a service called ‘Do It For You’ which will save you money, time and hassle when setting up the cheapest contract.
+If you don’t have the time to go through this process every year don't worry!

 Click here to run an energy price comparison, and see if you could be paying less for your gas and electricity.